SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 After the code within a matched case has finished executing, the program exits from the ``switch`` statement.
-Program execution does not continue or "fall through" to the next case or default case.
+Program execution doesn't continue or "fall through" to the next case or default case.
 That said, if you want execution to continue from one case to the next, explicitly include a ``fallthrough`` statement, which simply consists of the ``fallthrough`` keyword,